haka-security/haka/doc/user/tool_suite_haka.rst

 .. program:: haka

-``haka`` is the main program of the suite.
+``haka`` is the main program of the collection.
 It allows to capture packets using either pcap or nfqueue and to filter/alter them according to the specified lua policy file.

+``haka`` is usually launched as a daemon to monitor packets in the background, but it can also be launched from the command line to debug lua scripts.

 Options
 -------